 The proposed residential development is located at 7170 Goreway Drive in the City of Mississauga, Ontario.
 Figure 1 shows an aerial photo illustrating the location of the subject site.
-A site plan prepared by Jardin Design Group Inc. dated November 27, 2017 and is shown in Figure 2.
+A site plan prepared by Jardin Design Group Inc. dated September 26, 2019 and is shown in Figure 2.
 The proposed development will consist of three 3-storey townhouse blocks and a private road.
-An entry feature and walkway is proposed at the northeast corner of the property.
-The preliminary floor plans and building elevations (prepared by Jardin Design Group Inc. dated November 15) are attached in Appendix A.
+The floor plans and building elevations (prepared by Jardin Design Group Inc. dated October 3rd, 2019) are attached in Appendix A.